Kaleb Nobles: Coaching career

 Nobles began his coaching career as the quarterbacks coach at West Florida after graduating.
 He was promoted to co-offensive coordinator entering the 2019 season.
 West Florida won the 2019 Division II National Championship.
 Nobles was hired in an off-field role as the director of offensive player development at Clemson in 2021.

 Nobles was hired as the head coach at West Florida on December 12, 2022.
+The Argonauts went 8–4 in his first season as head coach and made the NCAA Division II playoffs, where they lost to Delta State in the first round.